MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -Application

 Specify an array of application objects to include as part of the media file.
-If the task sequence references this content, it looks locally for the content.
+If the task sequence references this content, it first looks locally for the content.
 If the content isn't in the media, the task sequence tries to download it from the network as normal.
+To get an application object, use the [Get-CMApplication](Get-CMApplication.md) cmdlet.

 ```yaml
 Type: IResultObject[]